vkuikka/doom-nukem/README.md

 * Computing everything on the CPU.
 No hardware acceleration.
 * Rendering has to be done from scratch.
 No ready made libraries.
 * Any crash or memory leak would mean the project has failed.
-* String code format rules.
+* Strict code format rules.
 Functions max 25 lines.

 ## Features

 ### Rendering
-* Point and directional lights with raycasted shadowmapping.
+* Point and directional lights with real-time raycasted shadowmapping.
-* In engine lightmap baking
+* In engine lightmap baking.
+* Real-time raycasted reflections.
-* Novel tile-based raycast rendering
+* Custom tile-based raycast rendering.
-* Precomputed reflection and shadow culling
+* Precomputed reflection and shadow culling.
-* Custom immediate mode user interface for level editor
+* Custom immediate mode user interface for level editor.
-* Decal rendering by projecting from worldspace and writing to texture
+* Decal rendering by projecting from worldspace and writing to texture.
-* Per-vertex character animation
+* Per-vertex character animation.
-* 3D billboard sprites
-* Various fragment shaders
+* Various fragment shaders.
+* 3D billboard sprites.

 ##### Post processing
 * Smooth pixel setting adds gradient inside each pixel when render resolution is less than 100%.